 The framework aligns five domains of actions and outlines the activities and attributes of a developed research culture at the statewide, organisational and individual levels.

 An organised and strategic approach to allied health research will assist allied health to be more effective and efficient in pursuing, informing and delivering improvement in areas of greatest need for innovation and change.

 Allied Health Workforce Research Program

-Southern Cross University has been engaged by the Department of Health and Human Services to undertake the Victorian Allied Health Workforce Research Program.
-This three-year research program will generate qualitative and quantitative information to inform future policy directions and allied health workforce strategies.
+Southern Cross University was engaged by the Department of Health and Human Services to undertake the Program.
+The three-year program involved gathering in-depth data from allied health employers and individual allied health practitioners and generated qualitative and quantitative information to inform future policy directions and allied health workforce strategies.

 - Occupational therapy

-- Social Work
+- Social work